arq0017/arq0017/README.md

 - 👋 Hi, I’m @arq0017
 - 👀 I’m interested in mobile application development
-- 🌱 I’m currently learning flutter widgets
+- 🌱 I’m currently learning flutter and Python
-- 💞️ I’m looking to collaborate on open source flutter application
+- 💞️ I’m looking for open source platform
-- 📫 How to reach me - arqam.hussain2019@vitbhopal.ac.in
+- 📫 Email - arqam.hussain2019@vitbhopal.ac.in
+- 🤝 LinkedIn - linkedin.com/in/arqam-hussain-b15721193
+- I believe in - _Small steps may lead to big vision_

 <!---
 arq0017/arq0017 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.